USI-WA-final-project/WA-game-group/docs/server/readme.md

 - `create()` creates a new player at random coordinates and returns their `ID`.
 - `info(id: id)` given a user id returns an object representing that player.
 If id is not a valid user id, returns null. returned object has the following structure:
-    `.id`: id, user id of the player.
+    - `.id`: id, user id of the player.
+    - `.position.x`: number, x coordinate of the player's position
+    - `.position.y`: number, y coordinate of the player's position
+    - `.rotation`: number, the angle in radians of the player's orientation
+    - `.bodyparts`: array, an array of bodyparts
+        - Each bodypart has
+        - `.type`: BODYPART_TYPE, the type of this part
+        - `.health`: number, the health of this part.
+CELL only.
+        - `.faces`: array<number>: the index in this array of the connected bodyparts.
+CELL only.
+        - `.body`: number: the index in this array of the cell this bodypart is connected to.
+SPIKE and BOUNCE only.
+        - `.inflated`: number, the degree of inflation of this bodypart.
+BOUNCE only.
+        - `.working`: number, whether this bodypart is active or not.
+BOUNCE only.

-    `.position.x`: number, x coordinate of the player's position `.position.y`: number, y coordinate of the player's position Note that this structure is both incomplete and non-final.
+  Note that this structure is both incomplete and non-final.
 - `register(id: id, callback: function)` given a user id and a callback function, registers the callback so that it will be called every tick, given as parameter the object representation of the player with the given user id.